lawrencceee/E-Commerce-churning-prediction/README.md

    - Checked correlations and feature importances

 3. **Model Training**
-   - Used RandomForestClassifier and Logistic Regression Model and compare the results to implement a better model
+   - Used XGBoost, RandomForestClassifier and Logistic Regression Model and compare the results to implement a better model
    - Trained using a pipeline via scikit-learn
    - Evaluated with accuracy, precision, recall, F1, and ROC-AUC